CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 How does Document Intelligence build upon optical character recognition (OCR)?
 While OCR can read printed or handwritten documents, OCR extracts text in an unstructured format which is difficult to store in a database or analyze.
 Document intelligence makes sense of the unstructured data by capturing the structure of the text, such as data fields and information in tables.

-In this exercise, you will use Azure AI Document Intelligence's prebuilt models in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to recognize data from a receipt.
+In this exercise, you will use Azure AI Document Intelligence's prebuilt models in the Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to recognize data from a receipt.

 ## Lab Objectives